Reporting

 Forensic Examination Kit

 If you are reporting within 7 days of your assault, police may request that you complete a Sexual Assault Investigation Kit (SAIK) / Medical Examination Kit (MEK) / Forensic Medical Examination (FME) to try to secure forensic evidence.
-Depending on the type of assault, forensic evidence may be able to be preserved for some time (e.g. by storing the clothes you were wearing unwashed in a paper bag).

 The examination will be undertaken at a hospital with a specialist sexual assault service that is independent of the police, and the police can take you there.

 You do not have to report to police to have an examination; you can call your local sexual assault service to receive health care and counselling, and to discuss your options for a Kit.
+You do not have to use your legal name at a sexual assault service.

 If a specialist is not available, which may occur from time to time in remote places, you may be able to complete an early evidence collection kit.
 This allows you to self-collect some evidence in the interim.
 Most states offer early evidence self-collection as an alternative to a forensic examination, even when an examination is possible.

-If you decide to have an examination, it will involve recounting a brief history of what happened to help guide the examination, and may then involve taking DNA swabs, documenting and photographing any injuries, blood and urine tests and collecting clothing from the event.
 The sexual assault service will offer you emergency contraception if required and discuss any concerns about STIs, offering testing and treatment as needed.
 They can also provide a ‘sick certificate’ for school or work, and will arrange follow up care, including counselling.
 It is okay for you to request a male or a female practitioner, however there may not always be a male or female available.
-A sexual assault counsellor will be present for the entirety of the examination.
+It is also okay for you to request a different practitioner, if the practitioner is making you uncomfortable in any way, for example not using gender-affirming language.
+However, once again, remember that there may not always be another practitioner available.

 Once completed, you will be asked to give signed consent to enable the Kit to be released to police for analysis.
 However, if you are under the age of 16, any samples you agree to have taken will automatically be released to police.
 Alternatively, if you are over the age of 16, you may choose for the sexual assault service to store your kit until you decide what to do – this is common.
 Note that if you complete a Kit prior to reporting to police, you still need to make an official statement for an investigation to be initiated using your Kit.
 If you choose for your Kit not to be given to police, it will be destroyed by the sexual assault service after three months.